 Offering thoughtful perks to your customers don’t necessarily have to be expensive, matter of fact, many can be cost-effective, and, very easy to implement.
-When you go the extra mile for your customers, you will notice repeat business, plus they will be more apt to recommend your business to family, friends, etc. Here are some ideas to consider:
+When you go the extra mile for your customers, you will notice repeat business, plus they will be more apt to recommend you to family, friends, etc. Here are some ideas to consider:

-Utilizing your software program, compose a customer list that highlights the frequency of visits, annual spending, and referrals.
+Utilizing your CRM software program, compose a customer list that highlights the frequency of visits, annual spending, and referrals.
 Once you have identified your top customers, send them a small gift on a monthly or quarterly basis.
 Where you can keep costs low is by working with your vendors.
 Why?
 This is a great opportunity for your vendors to enhance their brand awareness, plus increase their sales in a non-direct way.
 Let’s face it, everyone enjoys receiving a special surprise in the mail.
 Also, when people receive an unexpected present, they tend to tell a friend or two about their positive experience.

 Launch a new product or service to your top customers at least four times a year.
 To make it extra special, let your customers know that you are introducing this new item to them before you launch it to the general public.
 This is a great opportunity for your customers to provide some valuable feedback so you can make the official launch much more successful, and most importantly, very profitable.

 Surprise your customers with seasonal treats when they enter your business.
 If you can, gather your supplies from local farms and markets.
 Heck, why not cross promote one another?
-For example, September is National Apple Month!
+For example, September is National Apple Month.
 In your reception area, beautifully display some decorative baskets filled with fresh apples.
-You could even have serve some hot apple cider for folks to sip and savor during their visit.
+You could even serve some hot apple cider for folks to sip and savor during their visit.
 There are so many possibilities… Just be creative!

 For the most part, these items can be quite simple and easy to offer.
 For example, if you own a spa, offer complimentary skin care consultations.
 Own a clothing boutique?
 Provide one-on-one style sessions in-store and online.
 One of my all-time favorites is complimentary gift wrapping.
 Yes, you will have to buy some wrapping paper and other necessary supplies, but you can keep costs low by using your company’s signature hues.
 I would also suggest holding a wrapping class (go to YouTube!) for your staff members.
 You want to make sure that all wrapped gifts look fabulous!